YourOriginal/UTSCSS/README.md

   <img width="370" height="300" src="https://user-images.githubusercontent.com/100324759/158685633-777bbf85-404d-418f-80e6-bba9b5309068.PNG">
  </p>

-Intuitively, this makes no sense as the code ran near instantaneously and compared to the assignment code run time:
+Intuitively, this makes no sense as the code ran near instantaneously and compared to the **ASSIGNMENT** code run time:

 <p align = "center">
   <img width="370" height="300" src="https://user-images.githubusercontent.com/100324759/158686448-942f4c28-a042-495f-a1cb-9dff066b3a82.PNG"
  </p>

+  After reviewing with my study group and a helper, we were unable to determine the cause of such error after restarting, and copy pasting.
+The code was then changed from:

+  Dim startTime As Single
+    Dim endTime  As Single

+    yearValue = InputBox("What year would you like to run the analysis on?")

+    startTime = Timer